pmip4/pmip_p2fvar_analyzer/docs/running_with_docker.md

 ## Using as a code and data source

-You can download all the code and data as a single zipped archive from GitHub.
+You can download all the code and a sample of data as a single zipped archive from GitHub.

 We would prefer it if you sign into GitHub and fork the repository.
 This allows us to know who has used the data for our own interest.
 We can then also invite you to join the PMIP4 organization on GitHub as a research collaborator.
 To fork a repository, go to the [github page](https://github.com/pmip4/pmip_p2fvar_analyzer) of this repository, and click on the **Fork** icon.